rico345100/proc-repeat/readme.md

 ```

 Both are totally same. ~~For write file, you must set writePath too, otherwise it fails.~~
 ** Since 1.0.4, you don't have to specify writePath.
 By default, it writes where you executed.
-Only use this when you want to set different location.
+Only use this property when you want to set to different location.

 ## APIs